Groutledge/Pandell.Practicum/README.md

 E. If you run all or any tests via the bash ```build.sh``` file, and then want to run the application in the web browser (F5), then you will need to run the ```load.sh``` script inside the Build folder (as the tests will shut down Docker and delete all secret keys).
 You will notice this occuring when you run the app, and see the following exception:
 ```
 ArgumentException: The 'AppId' option must be provided.
-(Parameter 'AppId') [Facebook]
+(Parameter 'AppId')
 ```

 ## Epilogue
 I hope this has given enough information on how to run the project.
-The home page has some instructions with testing out the CRUD of the Categories and Items from the web interface (and the functional tests do the same as well).
 The way this Visual Studio solution is set up, is how I've been setting up projects for a number of years (with CI/CD in mind at all times).
 Certainly if you have any questions or concerns, please feel free to reach out to me.